damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 ![Wildcard Branch Protection](/images/8_10/wc1.png)

-### Manual Actions for CI
+### Manual actions for CI

-Manual Actions were introduced for CI, this addition allows users to maintain fine-grained control over how they handle things like deployments to staging or production, rather than deploying automatically upon a pipeline's completion.
+[Manual actions](https://docs.gitlab.com/ce/ci/environments.html#manually-deploying-to-environments) were introduced for CI.
+This addition allows users to maintain fine-grained control over how they handle things like deployments to staging or production, rather than deploying automatically upon a pipeline's completion.

 ![Manual Actions for CI](/images/8_10/ci_manual1.png)